ezrosent/frawk/info/reference.md

 * `int(s)`: Convert `s` to an integer.
 Floating-point numbers are also converted (rounded down), potentially without a round-trip through a string representation.
+* `tolower(s)`: Returns a copy of `s` where all uppercase ASCII characters are replaced with their lowercase counterparts; other characters are unchanged.
+* `toupper(s)`: Returns a copy of `s` where all lowercase ASCII characters are replaced with their uppercase counterparts; other characters are unchanged.

 # Other Functions